Born Again (Black Sabbath album): Breakup

-Drummer Bev Bevan was brought in to play drums for the subsequent tour, as Bill Ward had entered a rehab facility.
-Following the tour, this version of Black Sabbath fell apart, with Gillan, Bevan, and Ward departing.
+After Bill Ward had left the band for rehab, former Electric Light Orchestra drummer Bev Bevan was hired for the subsequent tour.
+Bevan was a friend of Iommi's who knew Don Arden well, but he was ultimately not a heavy metal drummer.
+Following the tour, in which Gillan refused to learn the lyrics to much of the band's Osbourne-era material, this version of Black Sabbath fell apart, with Gillan and Bevan quitting.

 The tour was also a breaking point for Butler, who admits in the Black Sabbath: 1978–1992 documentary, "I just got totally disillusioned with the whole thing and I left some time in 1984 after the Born Again tour.
 I just had enough of it."
-In 2015 Butler clarified to Dave Everley of Classic Rock: "I left because my second child was born and he was having problems, so I wanted to stay with him.
+In 2015, Butler clarified to Dave Everley of Classic Rock: "I left because my second child was born and he was having problems, so I wanted to stay with him.
 I told Tony I couldn't concentrate on the band anymore.
 But I never fell out with anybody."
-Butler says the looming Deep Purple reunion played a large role in Gillan's decision to leave.
+While the members all got along well enough, Butler questioned Gillan's commitment after his refusal to learn the lyrics to the band's older material, and Butler says the looming Deep Purple reunion was the deciding factor in the vocalist's decision to leave.
+Iommi was unhappy when Gillan told him the news, as he thought it had been a long-term arrangement.
 Disagreements with management also contributed to the band's dissolution.
-Bevan would briefly return to the Sabbath fold in 1986-87 to record cymbal overdubs for the album The Eternal Idol.

 Album cover

-The cover – depicting what Martin Popoff described as a "garish red devil-baby" – is by Steve 'Krusher' Joule, a Kerrang! designer who also worked on Ozzy Osbourne's Speak of the Devil.
+The Born Again album cover – depicting what Martin Popoff described as a "garish red devil-baby" – is by Steve 'Krusher' Joule, a Kerrang! designer who also worked on Ozzy Osbourne's Speak of the Devil.
 It is based on a black-and-white photocopy of a photograph published in a 1968 magazine.
-The same photograph was used for 12-inch versions of Depeche Mode's "New Life".

-"I didn't have any participation in the album cover," recalled Bill Ward.
-"When I saw it, I hated it."
+Joule was said to have deliberately delivered a sub-par cover due to his involvement with and loyalty to the band's former vocalist Osbourne.

-Ian Gillan told the press that he vomited when he first saw the picture.
-However, Tony Iommi approved the cover, which has been considered one of the worst ever.
+Butler called the cover "a bit sick, but (Arden) loved it, so that was that."
+Gillan told the press that he vomited when he first saw the picture.
+However, Iommi approved the cover, which has long been regarded as one of the worst in rock music history.
 Ben Mitchell of Blender called the cover "awful".
 The British magazine, Kerrang!, ranked the cover in second place, behind only the Scorpions' Lovedrive, on their list of "10 Worst Album Sleeves in Metal/Hard Rock".
 The list was based on votes from the magazine's readers.
-NME included the sleeve on their list of the "29 sickest album covers ever".
-Sabbath's manager Don Arden was quite hostile towards the band's ex-vocalist Ozzy Osbourne, who had recently married his manager Sharon, and was fond of telling Osbourne that his children resembled the Born Again cover.
+NME included the sleeve on their list of the "29 sickest album covers ever" and Metal Hammer included it on their list of "50 most hilariously ugly rock and metal album covers ever".
+Sabbath's manager Don Arden was quite hostile towards the band's ex-vocalist Ozzy Osbourne, who had recently married Arden's daughter Sharon, and was fond of telling Osbourne that his children resembled the Born Again cover.